Israel Philharmonic Orchestra: History

-With Mehta, the IPO has made a number of recordings for Decca.
-With Bernstein, the IPO recorded his own works and works of Igor Stravinsky, for Deutsche Grammophon.
-The IPO has also collaborated with Japanese composer Yoko Kanno in the soundtrack of the anime Macross Plus.
+With Mehta, the IPO made a number of recordings for Decca.
+With Bernstein, the IPO recorded his own compositions and works of Igor Stravinsky, for Deutsche Grammophon.
+The IPO also collaborated with Japanese composer Yoko Kanno in the soundtrack of the anime Macross Plus.

 The initial concerts of the Palestine Orchestra in December 1936, conducted by Toscanini, featured the music of Richard Wagner.
 However, after the Kristallnacht pogroms in November 1938, the orchestra has maintained a de facto ban on Wagner's work, due to that composer's antisemitism and the association of his music with Nazi Germany.

 The Secretary-General of the orchestra is Avi Shoshani.
 The IPO has a subscriber base numbering 26,000.
 Commentators have noted the musically conservative tastes of the subscriber base, although the IPO is dedicated to performing new works by Israeli composers, such as Avner Dorman.

 Among the orchestra's education initiatives are the Buchmann-Mehta School of Music, a partnership between the Israel Philharmonic Orchestra and Tel Aviv University.
 Created by Zubin Mehta and philanthropist Josef Buchmann to educate orchestral musicians to supply the artistic future of the IPO and other orchestras, the school is located on the university's campus in Tel Aviv and works very closely with the IPO, including orchestral training programs, master classes with IPO guest artists and special concerts at the IPO's halls.
 Several members of the IPO are BMSM alumni, while various IPO musicians serve as BMSM faculty members.

 In 2007, Lahav Shani first appeared with the IPO as guest soloist.
 Starting in October 2013, he appeared as guest conductor with the orchestra each year.
-In January 2018, the IPO announced the appointment of Shani as its next music director, effective with the 2020-2021 season, a position he retains as at April 2022.
+In January 2018, the IPO announced the appointment of Shani as its next music director, effective with the 2020-2021 season.
+In January 2025, the IPO announced the extension of Shani's contract as music director to 2032.